semtshitenge03-del/PowerBi-Sales-Data-Project/README.md

 🚀 Key Features and Analysis

-The analysis covered the following areas, structured within the provided Excel workbook:

 Sales Performance over Time:
 Trend analysis (Monthly, Quarterly, Annually) to identify seasonality and growth rates.
 Year-over-Year (YoY) and Quarter-over-Quarter (QoQ) comparison to measure performance against previous periods.

 Top N Analysis:
 Identification of Top 10 Products by revenue and quantity sold.
 Identification of Top 5 Customers by lifetime value and purchasing frequency.
 Analysis of the performance of the sales team/personnel.

 Geographic & Regional Breakdown:
 Sales distribution across different regions/states/countries.
 Identification of the highest and lowest-performing geographical markets.

 Profitability Analysis:
 Calculation of Gross Margin and Net Profit at product and region levels to identify high-value segments.
 Dashboards/Charts: Visual representations of key findings.
 Details on the data cleaning steps, calculated fields (e.g., Gross Profit, YoY Growth), and assumptions made during the analysis.